silvasouzaadriano/nexfar-challenger-frontend/README.md

 ## How To Use

-To clone and run this application is required: [Git](https://git-scm.com), [Node.js v10.16.1](https://nodejs.org/en/) or higher + [Yarn v1.19.1](https://yarnpkg.com/lang/en/) (The yarn one is optional once you might run the steps using npm and npx) or higher installed on your computer.
+To clone and run this application is required: [Git](https://git-scm.com), [Node.js v10.16.1](https://nodejs.org/en/) or higher + [Yarn v1.19.1](https://yarnpkg.com/lang/en/) or higher installed on your computer.
+Note that the yarn one is optional once you might run the steps bellow using npm and npx.

 ### Installing
 ```bash